distbit0/distbit.xyz/_posts/2023-06-15-use-of-zettelkasten-for-agent-memory.md

 headerImage: false
 layout: post
 tag:
-- zettelkasten
 - memory
 title: Use of Zettelkasten for agent memory
 ---

-  i ai  i agents
+i zettelkasten  i ai  i agents

 zettelkasten may be useful for agent idea retrieval and agent idea relation representation for agi memory